adriacabeza/Yello/README.md

 | 0x0030 | Take Picture|
 | 0x005d | Throw & Go  |

 Or use the Tellopy API and call a method that does it for you.
-Let's see some examples with both options:
+Let's see some examples with both options (if you want to run them you can find them in commands_test.py) :

- And here a code snippet of how to do it:
-** Sending the packet**
+**Sending the packet**

 ```python
 drone = tellopy.Tello()
 protcol = tellopy._internal.protocol()